How The MJM Yacht Design Makes For A Better Boating Experience

 Checking and knowing the weather beforehand is your best first defense, but sometimes the weather happens.
 The solution is the speed of an MJM, not just the top speed, but the actual cruising speed.

-Designed by Doug Zurn, who is world-renowned for his hulls, each MJM utilizes the latest in advanced hull geometry, superior construction materials, and advanced manufacturing processes.
+Each MJM utilizes the latest in advanced hull geometry, superior construction materials, and advanced manufacturing processes.
 The result is a better boat.

 Thanks to the optimum 3.5:1 length to beam ratio, an MJM is more stable and gets through the water more efficiently.
 This efficiency translates into a much high-speed range, with an average cruise speed ten to fifteen knots higher.
 This gives an MJM the ability to outrun most weather or get into port within a small weather window.